 - People who love time-blocking and want to visually plan their day

-- Power users who appreciate keyboard shortcuts and want to work quickly
+- Power users who appreciate keyboard shortcuts and want to work fast

-- Teams that already invest in tools like Notion, Asana or ClickUp and want to consolidate tasks from there
+- Teams already investing in tools like Notion, Asana, or ClickUp and want to consolidate tasks from them

 It’s less suitable if you:

-- Mainly works on your phone (the mobile app isn’t great yet)
+- Mainly work on your phone (the mobile app isn’t great yet)

-- Looking for a simple task list without frills
+- Are looking for a simple task list without frills

-- Not willing to invest in a relatively expensive subscription
+- Are not willing to invest in a relatively expensive subscription

 What can Akiflow do?